Choose a language:

 But you can’t reliably forecast traffic spikes from a TV appearance, a product launch, or once-a-year Black Friday sales.
 Predictive autoscaling isn’t useful unless traffic is predictable.

 With all this in mind, pre-scaling is typically the safest bet when preparing for a large spike in traffic.
-But pre-scaling has its own downsides, such as the high costs of overprovisioning and its inability to protect against the unexpected.
+But pre-scaling has its own downsides, such as the high costs of overprovisioning and its inability to scale for unexpected peak demand.

 "The amount of online traffic that we handle during Black Friday can be 15-20 times higher than on a normal day.
 Because the traffic increase is difficult to estimate, it makes it very difficult to plan the scale up of your infrastructure."